-The age pension ought to ensure all Australians have a level of income consistent with a dignified retirement.
+The retirement income system (including the age pension) ought to be conducive to all Australians having a level of income consistent with a dignified retirement.
 Given that women make up the majority of people living solely on the age pension, and that they live longer, the level of the age pension is relevant to their financial citizenship.